thomaswar/docker-openldap/README.md

 containers COW file system.
 A container can be removed and re-created any time without loss of data, because data is stored on data volumes.

+Using the dscripts project this container provides some docker convenience for the CLI.

 ## Configuration

 1. Clone this repository and change into the directory